Mesh Configurations¶

 Is the value "RANDOM"?
 It should match what we specified in the DestinationRule.
 There are four lbPolicies, one for each subset (v1, v2, v3, plus the top-level service).

-In contrast, try to look at the lbPolicy configured in the sleep
+In contrast, try to look at the lbPolicy configured in the sleep sidecar for the httpbin service.

 What lbPolicy is used for calls to that destination?